 Even a small step turns into a giant leap at Dubai’s largest freestyle trampoline park in Al Quoz.
 Adults and kids – big and small – can jump, summersault, flip and bounce around the 3,000 sq metres of interconnected trampolines.
 Padded surfaces, inflatable airbags and floor mats ensure injury-free soft landings.
 While teens perfect stunts and flips at The Wall and toddlers go wild at MiniBounce, grownups can sign up for Bounce Fit classes.
 The Slam Dunk and dodgeball courts are great for high-octane family games.

 This indoor entertainment and dining hub in Bluewaters promises a tree-mendous good time for the whole family.
 Designed to resemble an imaginary forest, the nature-themed complex features a trampoline park, and a soft play area with ball pits and mazes for little ones.
 They also have a jungle-themed neon laser tag area and glow-in-the-dark mini golf.
-A food hall packs in an array of restaurants and cafes such as Burger8 and Coffeelicious to fuel up at after all that excitement turns the brood hungry.
+A food hall packs in an array of restaurants and cafes such as Burger8 and Coffeelicious to fuel up after all that excitement turns the brood hungry.